omrfyildiz/python-project/README.md

 Please download the csv file from [Kaggle](https://www.kaggle.com/carrie1/ecommerce-data) to implement the Python codes in your project.
 Put your local data location in the pd.read_csv('#') command.

+## Bar Chart Notebook

+Throughout the notebook, you are going to see some basic bar chart exmaples with Matplotlib, Pandas, and NumPy

 ## Play file
 In this Python file, there are some basic Python codes and a game in which includes conditionals.